I recently read an article in the Strategic CIO Journal entitled Top CIOs Become Business Process Czars.

 The key focus of the article was raising the bar on CIOs to become more broadly engaged in the overall business and the processes to deliver value.

 Now, I’m not going to critique the article, because it was the title alone that inspired this response.
 It made me think about senior technology leaders – CTOs, CIOs, or any senior technology leader in a larger organization and what their Prime Directive might be.

 - Technology Leadership?

 - Or is it, Culture Builder?

-The article seemed to allude to role, moving from a focus on #1 to #2.
+The article seemed to allude to the role moving from a focus on #1 to #2.
 And that is a relevant and important shift given today’s Digital Transformation strategy focus.

 But that being said, in some ways, I think the article set the bar too low or at least in the wrong direction.

 From my perspective, the number one focus for senior leadership in today’s organizations should be on culture.
 That is, are they influencing, supporting, and creating the right cultural ecosystem so that their teams can solve ALL of the technology and business process challenges facing them.

 Instead of the leaders being the primary technical or business problem-solvers, I believe they should be laser-focused towards creating a culture of: